Gary Knell: Career

-Before joining National Geographic as president and CEO in 2014, Knell served as president and CEO of National Public Radio from December 2011 to November 2013.
+Before joining National Geographic as president and CEO in 2014, Knell was president and CEO of National Public Radio from December 2011 to November 2013.

 Knell was CEO of Sesame Workshop for 12 years before joining NPR in 2011.
 He joined the company in 1989 and assumed the role of COO in 1998 before moving into the CEO role in 2000.
 During his tenure at Sesame, the organization expanded its revenue base, audience and global recognition.
 Knell was instrumental in focusing the organization on Sesame Street's worldwide mission, including the creation of co-productions in South Africa, India, Northern Ireland and Egypt.

 Before joining Sesame Workshop, Knell was managing director of Manager Media International, a print and multimedia publishing company based in Bangkok, Hong Kong, and Singapore.
-He has also served as senior vice president and general counsel at WNET/Channel 13 in New York, was counsel to the U.S. Senate Judiciary and Governmental Affairs Committees in Washington, D.C., and worked in the California State Legislature and Governor's Office.
+He has also was senior vice president and general counsel at WNET/Channel 13 in New York, was counsel to the U.S. Senate Judiciary and Governmental Affairs Committees in Washington, D.C., and worked in the California State Legislature and Governor's Office.

-Knell is a member of the Council on Foreign Relations.
-He serves on the boards of Heidrick & Struggles and Common Sense Media as well as the advisory boards of the Military Child Education Coalition and the Pentagon Memorial Fund.
-He is an adviser to the USC Annenberg School for Communication and Journalism.
+Knell is Executive Chairman of Common Sense Networks.
+He is also Vice Chair of the Board of Trustees of the San Diego Zoo Wildlife Alliance, is a member of the Council on Foreign Relations., and a board member of the Smithsonian National Museum of Natural History and StoryCorps.
+He is also cochair of the Aspen Institute's Climate and Education initiative.

-A Gordon Grand Fellow at Yale University, Knell was a guest lecturer at Harvard University, Duke University, Southern Methodist University, Carnegie Mellon University, and the University of Puerto Rico.
-He received honorary doctorates from Kenyon College in Ohio and Mercy College in New York and has served as the commencement speaker at Johns Hopkins University, UCLA, and the University of Texas at Austin.
+A Gordon Grand Fellow at Yale University, Knell has been a guest lecturer at Harvard University, Duke University, Southern Methodist University, Carnegie Mellon University, and the University of Puerto Rico.
+He received honorary degrees from Kenyon College in Ohio and Mercy College in New York and has been the commencement speaker at Johns Hopkins University, UCLA, Columbia University, the University of Redlands, and the University of Texas at Austin.

-Knell received a Bachelor of Arts degree in Political Science from UCLA, where he also served as Editorial Director of the UCLA Daily Bruin and was a stringer for the Associated Press.
+Knell received a Bachelor of Arts degree in political science from UCLA, where he was editorial director of the UCLA Daily Bruin and a stringer for the Associated Press.
 He received a JD from Loyola University School of Law in Los Angeles.

 Personal life

-Knell is married to Kim Larson, a non-profit fund raiser, and they have four children.
+Knell is married to Kim Larson, a non-profit board member.
+They have four children.